go-orb/plugins/README.md

 go-task mod-dropreplace
 ```

-We do not accept commit's with a "replace" line outside of "github.com/go-orb/plugins/".
+We do not accept commit's with a "replace" line.

 ### Quirks